leecrossley/cordova-plugin-date-input/README.md

 ## Platforms

-This is currently a WIP for iOS, but the aim of this plugin is to provide a common interface for iOS, Android and Windows Phone 8.
+There is currently native support for iOS already, the aim of this plugin is to provide enhancements for Android (4.3 and under) and Windows Phone 8.

 ## 1 step install